Lace Expansion and Mean-Field Behavior for the Random Connection Model: Random walk properties

 \begin{proof}[Proof of Proposition~\ref{thm:randomwalkestimates2}] We show the proof for (H1); the spread-out models work similarly.
 To prove \eqref{eq:RWrelatedtriangles2}, we point out that \eqq{ \fgreensmu(l \pm k) = \int [\cos(l \cdot x) \cos (k \cdot x) \mp \sin(l \cdot x) \sin(k \cdot x)] \greensmu(x) \dd x. } Setting $G_{\mu,k}(x) = \cos(k \cdot x) \greensmu (x)$, we thus have \eqq{ 0 \leq \fgreensmu(l-k) \fgreensmu(l+k) = \widehat G_{\mu,k} (l) ^2 - \left( \int \sin(l \cdot x) \sin(k \cdot x) \greensmu(x) \dd x \right)^2 \leq \widehat G_{\mu,k} (l)^2, } and so, using the Cauchy-Schwarz inequality, \eqref{eq:RWrelatedtriangles2} is bounded by \algn{ & \left( \int \fconnf(l)^{2m-2} \fgreensmu(l) \widehat G_{\mu,k}(l)^2 \frac{\dd l}{(2\pi)^d} \right)^{1/2} \left(\int \fconnf(l)^2 \fgreensmu(l) \widehat G_{\mu,k}(l)^2 \frac{\dd l}{(2\pi)^d} \right)^{1/2} \notag\\ & \qquad = \Big(\big( \connf^{\star 2m-2} \star \greensmu \star G_{\mu,k}^{\star 2} \big)(\orig) \big( \connf^{\star 2} \star \greensmu \star G_{\mu,k}^{\star 2} \big) (\orig) \Big)^{1/2}. } Using that $\big( \connf^{\star 2m-2} \star \greensmu \star G_{\mu,k}^{\star 2} \big) (\orig) \leq \big( \connf^{\star 2m-2} \star \greensmu^{\star 3} \big) (\orig)$, we continue as in the proof of Proposition~\ref{thm:randomwalkestimates}.
 By \eqref{eq:Greenfct-trigonometric-sum-identity}, $\fgmu(l+k)+\fgmu(l-k) = 2 \widehat G_{\mu, k}(l)$, and so we can write \eqref{eq:RWrelatedtriangles1} as

 which is bounded analogously to above. \end{proof}

 \end{appendix}

-\paragraph{Acknowledgments.} The work of RvdH is supported by the Netherlands Organisation for Scientific Research (NWO) through the Gravitation {\sc Networks} grant 024.002.003.
-GL acknowledges the support of the German Science Foundation (DFG) through the research group ``Geometry and Physics of Spatial Random Systems'' (FOR 1548).
+\paragraph{Acknowledgments.} We are most grateful to Matthew Dickson and Mathew Penrose for comments on an earlier version of the manuscript.
+The work of RvdH is supported by the Netherlands Organisation for Scientific Research (NWO) through the Gravitation {\sc Networks} grant 024.002.003.
+MH and GL acknowledge the support of the German Science Foundation (DFG) through the research group ``Geometry and Physics of Spatial Random Systems'' (FOR 1548) and priority program ``Random Geometric Systems'' (SPP 2265).